Volunteering with Wiltshire Wildlife Trust

 Opportunities

 We understand that volunteers have different backgrounds, interests, and time commitments.
-That's why we offer a wide array of roles, ensuring there's a good fit for everyone eager to take part.
+That's why we offer a wide array of roles, ensuring there's a good fit for everyone eager to contribute.
 From hands-on conservation work in the field to vital administrative support behind the scenes, your contribution makes a difference.

 Conservation

-Our conservation volunteering opportunities offer an immersive and rewarding experience.
+For those who yearn to connect directly with the natural world, the Trust's conservation volunteering opportunities offer an immersive and rewarding experience.
 Imagine becoming a Volunteer Warden for your favourite local reserve, playing a crucial role in its ongoing health and vitality.
-Wardens act as the eyes and ears of the reserve, monitoring its condition, identifying potential issues, and even leading guided walks to share their passion with others.
+Our Wardens act as the eyes and ears of the reserve, monitoring its condition, identifying potential issues, and even leading guided walks to share their passion with others.

-Beyond the warden role, we welcome volunteers for a variety of ad-hoc tasks.
-These activities are often more physically demanding yet deeply satisfying, from brush cutting and rhododendron removal, reclaiming valuable habitats from invasive species, to meadow cutting.
-These hands-on experiences provide a chance to learn practical conservation skills, work alongside experienced professionals, and contribute directly to the preservation of Wiltshire's natural landscapes.
+Or volunteer at one or a variety of reserves, where you can get involved in the various seasonal and essential activities for example: brush cutting, rhododendron removal, reclaiming valuable habitats from invasive species, and hedge laying or coppicing.
+These hands-on experiences provide a chance to learn practical conservation skills, work alongside other volunteers and often, experienced professionals, plus contributing directly to the preservation of Wiltshire's natural landscapes.

 Farming for Conservation